Auxifruit/Battleships_project/README.md

 2. Place them by choosing the row, column and orientation for each of your boat.
 3. Then destroy all the computer's boats before it destroys yours.

-Boats can touch each other, so don't hesitate to pull all over the place.
+Boats can touch each other, so don't hesitate to shoot everywhere.

 ## DOCUMENTATION